4mbl/notion-api-wrapper/README.md

 ### Database Iterator

-This package also provides a `DatabaseIterator` class that can be used to iterate over the database in a paginated way.
+This package also provides a `NotionDatabase` class that can be used to iterate over the database in a paginated way.

 ```ts
 import { NotionDatabase } from 'notion-api-wrapper';